Kyle O'Reilly

-Kyle Emmanuel Greenwood (born March 1, 1987) is a Canadian professional wrestler currently signed to All Elite Wrestling (AEW) where he performs under the ring name Kyle O'Reilly.
-He is also known for his time in Ring of Honor (ROH) from 2009 to 2017, and WWE where he performed on the NXT brand from 2017 to 2021, both of which he used the same ring name.
-He is a record three-time NXT Tag Team Champion, and was a founding member of The Undisputed Era.
+Kyle Richard Thomas Greenwood (born March 1, 1987), better known by his ring name Kyle O'Reilly, is a Canadian professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he is a member of The Paragon and The Conglomeration.
+He is also known for working in Ring of Honor (ROH) from 2009 to 2017, and WWE (where he performed on their NXT brand) from 2017 to 2021, using the same ring name in both companies.
+He is a three-time NXT Tag Team Champion, and was a founding member of The Undisputed Era.

-He also worked for New Japan Pro-Wrestling (NJPW) and competed for several independent promotions, most notably Pro Wrestling Guerrilla (PWG).
-In ROH, he is a one-time ROH World Champion and three-time ROH World Tag Team Champion alongside Bobby Fish as reDRagon, while in PWG, he is a one-time PWG World Champion and the winner of the promotion's 2013 Battle of Los Angeles.
+He also worked for New Japan Pro-Wrestling (NJPW) and competed for several independent professional wrestling promotion, most notably Pro Wrestling Guerrilla (PWG).
+In ROH, he is a one-time ROH World Champion and three-time ROH World Tag Team Champion alongside Bobby Fish as reDRagon.
+In PWG he is a one-time PWG World Champion and the winner of the promotion's 2013 Battle of Los Angeles.
 After his WWE contract expired, Greenwood signed with AEW in December 2021.